Nicole Ragan, BCASE****Founder and Director of **Peaceful Palms LLC**,

 I look forward to connecting with you and supporting your journey.

-Sarah Simonson**** Volunteer.
+Sarah Simonson**** Support Specialist

 Sarah has lived in the Janesville area her entire life.
 She currently works full time as a social worker and brings extensive experience working with the neurodivergent population.
 Her background includes previous roles as a school paraprofessional and mentor, where she developed a strong passion for supporting individuals with special needs.